drewloewe/self-assessments/final.md

 Here, you may make a reasonable, supported argument to me about what overall course grade you believe is warranted.
 I do want to hear from you since I try to defer ultimate assigning of a course grade until I have all the evidence and your input as a grownup.

 Argue for a particular overall course grade and *support your arguments*.
 Just stating a general wish for a certain grade or identifying as a certain kind of student who usually receives X type of grade are not arguments.
-But you get to give an informed opinion as a grownup.
-I will consider your supported arguments (I am not bound by them, but I will at least consider them, if supported).
+But you do get to give an informed opinion as a grownup.

 I am not bound by your arguments, but I will consider them if they are supported.
-Here, argument = reasonable claim + sufficient evidence + warranted inferences.
-Wishes, mere pleas, and schmoozing are not arguments.
+Here, **argument = reasonable claim + sufficient evidence + warranted inferences.** Wishes, pleas, and schmoozing are not arguments.
 This is your chance to show me the full picture beyond my own recollections, comments, and gradebook and to use the in-between grades meaningfully.
 Make this section, if you choose to submit it, work hand-in-hand with the rest of the final self-assessment.
 I cannot promise you a specific grade, but I can promise you that I will at least listen to well-supported arguments.

 ### Specifications